kebaldwi/DNAC-TEMPLATES/LABS/LAB-1-Wired-Automation/module1c-dns-ios.md

 ## DNS Discovery using IOS DHCP and Windows DNS Services

-As you may recall, for a device to discover Cisco Catalyst Center, the device uses a discovery method to help it find Cisco Catalyst Center.
+As you may recall, for a device to discover Catalyst Center, the device uses a discovery method to help it find Catalyst Center.

 The PnP components are as follows:

 ![json](../../ASSETS/pnp-workflows.png?raw=true "Import JSON")

 There are three automated methods to make that occur and in this section we will use DNS Discovery.
 To aide in that we are goiing to utilize a combination of IOS DHCP with DNS services.
-The Target switch, commonly called Access switch will need to do a DNS lookup in order to find Cisco Catalyst Center.
+The Target switch, commonly called Access switch will need to do a DNS lookup in order to find Catalyst Center.

 **DNS lookup**
   - *requires the DHCP server to offer a domain suffix and a name server to resolve the **pnpserver** address*